25 Christmas Gift Ideas

 18. Wool Socks/Gloves

-Please be prepared with good socks if you are a hunter or go hiking.
+Please be prepared with good socks if you’re a hunter, camper, or go hiking.
 We need to protect our feet and hands.
-Lok for some good solid gloves.
+Look for some suitable solid gloves.
 You can never have too many

 Men’s Merino Wool Socks